Conditional Antibody Design as 3D Equivariant Graph Translation: Experiments

 \subsection{Antigen-Binding CDR-H3 Design}

 We perform fine-grained validation on designing CDR-H3 that binds to a given antigen.
-For evaluation, we adopt Amino Acid Recovery (AAR) and TM-score~\citep{zhang2004scoring,xu2010significant}, which return the sequence overlap rate and structure similarity (ranging from 0 to 1) between the designed and the targeted CDR-H3s, respectively.
-We use the official implementation\footnote{\url{https://zhanggroup.org/TM-score/}} to calculate the TM-score.
-Following \citet{jin2021iterative}, we generate 10,000 CDR-H3s and select the top 100 candidates with the lowest PPL to calculate the average AAR and TM-score.
+In addition to AAR and RMSD, we further adopt TM-score~\citep{zhang2004scoring,xu2010significant}, which calculates the global similarity between two protein structures and ranges from 0 to 1, to evaluate how well the CDRs fit into the frameworks.
+We use the official implementation\footnote{\url{https://zhanggroup.org/TM-score/}} to calculate TM-score.
+For autoregressive baselines, we follow \citet{jin2021iterative} to alleviate the affects of accumulated errors by generating 10,000 CDR-H3s and select the top 100 candidates with the lowest PPL for evaluation.
+Notably, our MEAN reduces accumulated errors significantly by the progressive full-shot decoding strategy, therefore can directly generate the candidates.
+We also include RosettaAD~\citep{adolf2018rosettaantibodydesign}, a widely used baseline of conventional approach, for comparison.
 We benchmark all methods with the 60 diverse complexes carefully selected by \citet{adolf2018rosettaantibodydesign} (RAbD).
 The training is still conducted on the SAbDab dataset used in~\textsection~\ref{sec:dist}, but we eliminate all antibodies from SAbDab whose CDR-H3s share the same cluster as those in RAbD to avoid any potential data leakage.
 We then divide the remainder into the training and validation sets by a ratio of 9:1.
-The numbers of clusters/antibodies are 1,443/2,638 for the training set and 160/339 for the validation set.
+The numbers of clusters/antibodies are 1,443/2,638 for training and 160/339 for validation.

 \paragraph{Results} As shown in Table \ref{tab:rabd}, MEAN outperforms all baselines by a large margin in terms of both AAR and TM-score.
 Particularly on TM-score, the value by MEAN approaches above 0.99, implying that the designed structure is almost the same as the original one.
 To better show this, we visualize an example in Figure~\ref{fig:rabd_sample}, where the generated fragment by MEAN almost overlaps with the ground truth, while the result of RefineGNN exhibits an apparent bias.